spacelift-io/user-documentation/docs/concepts/stack/creating-a-stack.md

 ![](<../../assets/screenshots/Create_Stack_Stack_Details.png>)

-Staring with the most difficult step - naming things.
+Starting with the most difficult step - naming things.
 Here's where you give your new stack a nice informative [name and an optional description](stack-settings.md#name-and-description) - this one even supports Markdown:

 ![](<../../assets/screenshots/Create_Stack_Labels.png>)